Helheim – The Realm of the Dead

 Helheim or Hel (Old Norse Helheimr) is the lowest of the Nine Realms in Norse cosmology.
 This underground place is …

 As a resting place for the majority of the dead, this is not a place of punishment but simply a residence of the deceased.
-Those who have died of illness or old age or are considered cowards or dishonorable by the gods and goddesses – were sent into the underworld, where they could never leave.
+Those who died of illness or old age or were considered cowards or dishonorable by the gods and goddesses – were sent into the underworld, where they could never leave.

 The souls of those who drowned belong to goddess Rán – wife of the sea god Aegir, while the ones fallen during the battle go to Odin’s Valhalla or Freyja’s Fólkvangr.